thelord20202024/thelord20202024/README.md

-- 👋 Hi, I’m @thelord20202024
+- 👋 Hi, I’m Omar
-- 👀 I’m interested in programining with Ai
+- 👀 I’m interested in programining
 - 🌱 I’m currently learning machine learning
 - 💞️ I’m looking to collaborate on  big project
 - 📫 How to reach me thought email